 "I believe my combination of studies in both a community college, where I earned my associates in fashion merchandising, as well as my time spent getting my B.A. in communications, have uniquely positioned me to succeed in this industry as a whole, and your organization specifically.
 I learned the nuts and bolts of how things should work in college both from a fashion standpoint as well as best practices in communications.
 Daily, I apply my academic training in fashion, merchandising, department floor planning, how to run sales, as well as public speaking and presentation making.
 I will continue to refine these skills daily as I join your team."

 Sales answer example

-"I learned in college while taking an overload of credit hours and working full time that I respond well under pressure and really perfected my time management skills.
-This is something that I've brought into my professional life as well: I generally prefer a heavier workload, within reason, and feel I get the most accomplished and really thrive in these sorts of situations.
-Of course, I have also learned my limits and know when I need to ask for help or a break.
+"I learned in college while taking an overload of credit hours and working full time that I respond well to pressure.
+This resistance to stress is something that I've brought into my professional life as well.
+I prefer a heavier workload, within reason, and feel the most accomplished and thrive in these sorts of situations.
+Of course, I have also learned my limits and know when I need to ask for help or a break."